-Billionaire Branson sits out Virgin Orbit’s costly flameout
+Billionaire Branson Sits Out Virgin Orbit’s Costly Flameout

 “The world we’re in has changed,” said Carissa Christensen, founder and CEO of advisory firm Bryce Space and Technology.
 “It’s changed in terms of available capital, it’s changed in terms of risk tolerance, and just generally the appeal of venture-funded startups.”

-The risk of of missteps is particularly acute in the highly technical, capital-intensive space business.
+The risk of missteps is particularly acute in the highly technical, capital-intensive space business.
 That makes it even harder to recover from a failure like Virgin Orbit’s.

 “The market’s tough; getting to orbit is tough,” said Chad Anderson, managing partner at Space Capital.
 “It just makes it even more difficult when you are a public company trying to get to orbit and failing in public.”